AI-Generated Measurements for Identification and Inference with Missing Data: A Weak Shadow Variable Approach: Experiments

-Next, we validate our estimator using a semi-synthetic experiment based on real dialogue satisfaction data from e-commerce customer service interactions.
-We simulate for a wide range of missingness patterns to test the robustness and efficiency of the proposed approach.
+Next, we validate our estimator using a semi-synthetic experiment based on real dialogue satisfaction data from e-commerce customer-service interactions.
+We simulate a wide range of missingness patterns to test robustness and efficiency.

-\subsubsection{Data}
+\subsubsection{Data.}

 We use the public User Satisfaction Simulation (USS) dataset \citep{sun2021simulating}, a collection of human-annotated dialogues compiled from five public dialogue corpora.
-In our experiment, we focus on one of the corpora called JD.com, which is the second largest online retailer in China.
-The dataset consists of 3,300 Chinese customer service dialogues, each containing multiple conversation turns between users and automated systems.
-Two examples of the dialogues can be found in Appendix~\ref{app:data-examples}.
-Independent human annotators provide overall satisfaction ratings on a 1--5 scale (1 = very dissatisfied, 5 = very satisfied) for each dialogue.
-Complete distribution can be found in Table~\ref{tab:jddc-distribution}, which shows a concentrated distribution with medium scores (3 or 4).
+We focus on the JD.com corpus, which comes from the second largest online retailer in China and contains 3,300 Chinese customer-service dialogues.
+Each dialogue contains multiple conversation turns between users and automated systems; two examples are provided in Appendix~\ref{app:data-examples}.
+Independent human annotators provide overall satisfaction ratings on a 1--5 scale, and Table~\ref{tab:jddc-distribution} reports the full distribution, concentrated on medium scores, especially ratings 3 and 4.

-Next, we generate the LLM-predicted satisfaction rating by prompting GPT-4o-mini with the dialogue transcript and asking for a satisfaction rating.
-While we use GPT-4o-mini in our main experiments, the general insights carry over to other pretrained foundation models.
-We consider four prompting strategies: \begin{itemize} \item \textbf{Zero-shot}: Direct rating prompt with minimal context. \item \textbf{Few-shot}: Five annotated example dialogues provided as in-context demonstrations. \item \textbf{Chain-of-thought (CoT)}: The model explains its reasoning before providing a rating. \item \textbf{Fine-tuned}: GPT-4o-mini fine-tuned on 30\% of uniformly sampled USS data. \end{itemize}

-Table~\ref{tab:prompt-singular} summarizes the predictive accuracy across four prompting strategies.
-The Mean Absolute Errors (MAEs) range from 0.476 to 0.607, indicating modest prediction accuracy.
-We also report the minimal singular value of the joint distribution matrix $H := (\P(F_i=f, Y_i=y))_{f,y \in [5]}$, which quantifies the completeness condition required for point identification.
-The minimal singular values are on the order of $10^{-4}$ to $10^{-5}$ and the condition numbers are at the scale of $10^4$, indicating that the completeness condition barely holds and point identification is fragile.